oceaneLIU/GABoost/readme.md

   appears twice in the file, `node_id1  node_id2  edge_type` and `node_id2  node_id1  edge_type` respectively.
   Each line in true_matching file represents a ground-truth alignment node pair.
 The format is `node_id1  node_id2`.

-## Dependencies

-- python 3.9
-- networkx 2.8.8
-- numpy 1.23.4
-- pyparsing 3.0.9
-- scipy 1.9.3

 ## Run
+Currently, we provide an executable binary version of GABoost.
+The source code of GABoost will be available after the review process.

+There are 8 input arguments for GABoost:

-The code can be run in three mode:
+  - mode: The code can be run in three mode: `SCMN`, `GABoost`, and `SCMN+GABoost`.
+    - `SCMN`: The SCMN graph alignment method described in the Section V.A of our paper.

-- **Mode1 GABoost**: This mode refers to the GABoost algorithm in our paper, which is detailed in Algorithm 1.
+    - `GABoost`: The GABoost algorithm in our paper, which is detailed in Algorithm 1.

-  It inputs an initial alignment between graphs G0 and G1, and outputs a boosted one.

-  In this mode, there are 7 input arguments:

-  - input_initial_alignment: The path of input initial alignment file.
-The input initial alignment file should contains multiple lines.
-Each line represents an aligned node pair.
-The format is `node_id1  node_id2`, the seperator between `node_id1` and `node_id2` is `\t`.

-    It should be noticed that the node id in initial alignment file should be consistent with the node id in the input graphs.
+    - `SCMN+GABoost`: The combination of SCMN method and GABoost (GAB(SCMN)).

   - input_g0_node: The path of node file of the graph G0.

   - input_g0_edge: The path of edge file of the graph G0.